-Prepping and bugging out in winter condition is a lot different than in a hot climate and as a prepper, your number 1 priority should always be safe and protecting yourself from the natural elements.
+Prepping and bugging out in winter condition is a lot different than in a hot climate and as a prepper, your number one priority should always be safe and protect yourself from the natural elements.
 Winter conditions bring out a whole set of challenges, but most important of these is to keep dry and have a comfortable temperature.
 You can be well prepared with food, water, and other tools but if you can’t keep yourself warm during winter your bugging out journey will be short.

-So what is the best prevention for frostbite?
-The most important factor for preventing frostbite is to keep yourself dry and well insulated.
+The best prevention against frostbite is to keep yourself dry and well insulated.
 If you are well insulated but you got wet due to the weather conditions or other factors you must find shelter and build a fire to get dry and warmed up.
 Always keep your inner layer clothes dry, if these also get wet you will get frostbite in a matter of minutes depending on the outside temperature.

-The best prevention against frostbite is well insulating clothes, my recommendation is to get a good winter jacket which is also windproof Click here to check price on Amazon.com
+The best prevention is by using well insulating clothes, my recommendation is to get a good winter jacket which is also windproof Click here to check it out on Amazon.com

 Frostbite is a medical condition where your skin and underlying tissue can literally start to freeze.
 Being exposed to cold temperatures combined with fast winds can get frostbite in just 5 minutes.
 Normally our core temperature is 98.6 Fahrenheit (37 C) this temperature is actually crucial for maintaining the critical bodily functions that keep us alive.
 But strong winds and frigid temperatures can make staying warm a constant challenge.

 When the core temperature starts to dip for any reason the Hypothalamus which is the thermal regulatory center of our brain springs into survival mode in order to protect our vital organs and maintain our core temperature.
 Blood carries oxygen molecules for energy but also distributes warmth to every part of your body.